hacks-guide/Guide_Wii/docs/pt_BR/wilbrand.md

 ::: warning

-Cartões SD maiores que 2GB não funcionarão nas versões do menu do Wii antes da 4.0.
+SD cards larger than 2GB will not work on Wii Menu versions before 4.0.

 :::